lifaon74/common-classes/src/debug/observables-v5/subscribe-function/to/to-promise/to-promise.md

   signal?: AbortSignal;
 }

-type ISubscribeFunctionToPromiseNotifications<GValue> = IDefaultInNotificationsUnion<GValue>;

 ```

 Converts a SubscribeFunction into a Promise.

-The SubscribeFunction must emit the following Notifications:

-- `next`: the values to resolve the promise with
-- `complete`: resolves the promise with the all `next` values
-- `error`: rejects the promise with the received error
+The Promise is resolved with the first received value.

 You may provide a `ISubscribeFunctionToPromiseOptions`, which may be used to force an abort from an external
 AbortSignal: this is useful if you want to abort any pending work and unsubscribe from the provided SubscribeFunction,